denten-books/plain-text/0-intro.md

 output---of information?
 The smart toaster and the electronic pacemaker alike are distinct from their dumb mechanical counterparts in that they give grounds to inscription.
-A contest for that space---the right to access and ownership---is therefore vitally crucial to the future of a literate humanities.
+A contest for that space---the right to access and ownership---is therefore crucial to the future of a literate humanities.
 I do not mean to suggest that everyone needs to learn how to code, although that would not be a bad thing.
 I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
 I am concerned here with the preservation of the basic possibility to form discourse---to read and write---along surfaces that are not available for immediate scrutiny.
-Poetics, the construction of symbolic space, space containing symbols, physically limits the possibility of interpretation.
+Poetics---the affordance of literary space---physically limits the possibility of interpretation.
 A sign invisible or rendered white on a white background is ultimately illegible.
 It never makes it into the hermeneutic circuit.

 In making the case for a computational poetics, I am helped by recent scholarship in the historically- and philosophically-inflected studies of